kingcrimsontianyu/QuarterLife/README.md

 Quarter Life (QL), based on Unreal Engine (version 4.22.2), is a first-person adventure game and my personal side project.
 My inspiration comes from Half Life, Portal, Bioshock, Prey, Witcher, Shadow Warrior, Unreal Tournament, Doom and Quake.

-This git repository contains C++ source code that establishes the main game mechanics.
-Blueprint scripts and asset data are not included in this repository, but available on request (kingcrimsontianyu@gmail.com).
-Use of blueprint scripts has been kept to a minimum.
+This repository contains C++ source code that establishes the main game mechanics.
+Regarding the repository:
+- GNU General Public License version 3 license (GPLv3) is used.
+- Some asset data (for example sound cues) are extracted and modified from other video games.
+To strictly comply with EULA, these derivative asset data are never shared.
+- Unreal blueprint scripts are not included in this repository, but available on request (kingcrimsontianyu@gmail.com), with all derivative asset data removed.

 ------